ciarancrocker/omnium/README.md

 heavy traffic environment unless you plan on dealing with the pain and suffering that will ensue.

-The bot is not designed to be connected to multiple servers at this time, so if you want the bot to be in different servers, you'll need to run multiple bots.
+The bot is not designed to be connected to multiple servers at this time, so if you want the bot to be in different servers, you'll need to run multiple instances.

 Make sure you have at least the following installed: